SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

                     OR "sorting" OR "sort$" OR "sorted"
                     )
               )
-            OR "cleaner production"
             )
         )
-        OR "ecobuilding$"
+        OR "ecobuilding$" OR "eco-building$"
-        OR "ecotourism"
+        OR "ecotourism" OR "eco-tourism"
-        OR ("responsib*" NEAR/3 ("tourist$" OR "tourism" OR "consumer$" OR "consumption")) OR
+        OR ("responsib*" NEAR/3 ("tourist$" OR "tourism" OR "consumer$" OR "consumption")) OR "cleaner production"
+        OR
           (
             ("recycl*" OR "re-cycl*" OR "re cycl*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re using"